 It's party season, which often means there's a huge temptation to opt for single-use plastics for convenience and to minimise the post-party clean up.
 We've come up with ten top tips to make your Christmas party easily low waste and better for the Earth.

 1. Buy lollies and snacks in bulk bags or tubs, not individually wrapped, to prevent packaging waste.
-Or better still, make your own lollies or cookies with organic ingredients and serve in eco-friendly packaging such as brown paper, cardboard boxes or glass jars from our jar exchange.
+Or better still, make your own lollies or cookies with organic ingredients and serve in eco-friendly packaging such as brown paper, cardboard boxes or glass jars.